-Projectors have been an indispensable part of every educational institute, auditorium, seminar hall, conference room, and office for decades.
-Existing in a variety of forms, multimedia projectors are used for multiple purposes ranging from conducting classroom lessons, conferences, meetings, seminars and even for infotainment at times.
-However, different areas of application require different types of multimedia projectors.
+Digital Projectors have been an indispensable part of every educational institute, auditorium, seminar hall, conference room, and office for decades.
+Existing in a variety of forms, digital projectors are used for multiple purposes ranging from conducting classroom lessons, conferences, meetings, seminars and even for infotainment at times.
+However, different areas of application require different types of digital projectors.
 For example, in cinema halls, high-resolution laser projectors because it requires heavy-duty performance on a very large screen.
 On the other hand, a simple Pico projector can make do in a small classroom of around 15 students.

-In the world of projection technology, there are four main types including; DLP, LCD and LCOS.
+In the world of projection technology, there are four main types including; DLP, LCD, LED and LCOS.
 DLP stands for Digital Light Processing, LCD stands for Liquid Crystal Display while LCOS means Liquid Crystal on Silicon.
 Also, there are laser projectors that rely on solid-state laser instead of lamp for its light source.
 Different types of projectors serve different types of areas of application and have a varied range in terms of price.
 Thus when choosing a projector, one has to be aware about their requirements and the budget they have in their mind.

 In this blog post, we will discuss in details about the different types of projectors in the market, technology they use and their uses.